vintlang/vintlang/repl/docs/en/function.md

 ## Closures

 Closures are anonymous functions that can capture and store references to variables from their surrounding context.
-In Nuru, you can create closures using the unda keyword without assigning them to a variable.
+In vint, you can create closures using the unda keyword without assigning them to a variable.
 Here's an example:

 ```s
 fanya jum = unda(x) {